 The bikes we assemble are of good quality but with ‘middle of the road’ specification.
 We don’t use overly expensive, fancy parts.
 Just good, solid, workable bits.

 Except for the Speedhub itself, that is as ‘high end’ as you get…

 The other components the bikes are fitted with will function efficiently and reliably provided the bike is used sympathetically for its intended use.
 All bits are readily available when they eventually wear out.

 We tend to put the Speedhub into hybrid bikes as they are quite adaptable and can be used as commuter bikes, tourers or ‘cycle around the countryside for fun’ bikes.

-We use different brands of bike in our creations.
-We only use good quality frames which are suitable for Rohloff fitment.
+Different brands of bike are used in our creations but only those which have good quality frames suitable for Rohloff fitment.
 Some of the original components fitted to these frames are retained, but there are others that need changing to ensure that the completed bicycle works correctly.

 If you would like one of these bikes, here’s what to do…

 Check out the ‘Rohloff Bikes’ page to see if anything there is of interest to you.